measurement-kit/measurement-kit/doc/tutorial/unix.md

 ### configure

-The job of the configure script is to make sure that the software packages required to build Measurement Kit are available on your system.
-Specifically, the configure script SHOULD check for at least the following features (more subtle features could be tested):
+The job of the configure script is to make sure that Measurement Kit will build on your system.

+Specifically, the configure script SHOULD check for at least for:

 - A compiler suite implementing C90 and C++11; e.g. [clang](
   http://clang.llvm.org/) or [gcc](https://gcc.gnu.org/).